 How to find internships in Chicago relevant to a public health degree?

-Finding internships in Chicago relevant to a public health degree requires strategic planning and local engagement.
-Chicago hosts many hospitals, government agencies, and nonprofits focused on community health, offering diverse internship opportunities.
-Students should explore programs through institutions like the Chicago Department of Public Health, which annually supports numerous public health initiatives and internships.
+Finding internships in Chicago relevant to a public health degree involves leveraging local resources and organizations focused on health services and policy.
+Students should explore opportunities with the Chicago Department of Public Health, which offers hands-on experiences in community health initiatives.

-How does a Online public health degree influence career mobility and advancement in Chicago?
+How does a online public health degree influence career mobility and advancement in Chicago?

 How does studying for a public health degree in Chicago prepare for interdisciplinary roles?